jakob-r/hugo-course/content/chapters/04_evaluation/04-07-train.md

 ---
 title: "Chapter 4.7: Training Error"
 ---
-There are two types of errors: training error and test error.
+There are two types of errors: training errors and test errors.
 The focus of this section is on the training error and related difficulties.

 <!--more-->